 Content Management System – A database driven control panel that is used to edit your website content.
 This is great news for you, as you can change your web site as much as you like, whenever you like!
-Examples of content management systems are Expression Engine and Textpattern.
+Examples of content management systems are WordPress, Expression Engine and Textpattern.

 Cascading style sheets – files used to control the layout and appearance of your website.
 CSS makes your pages load quicker than other types of styling and improves the search engine visibility of your website.

 A list of records held on your server such as customer or product details.
 A website can read and write to a database, as well as searching through the database if required.
 MySQL is an example of a database technology.

 ‘Domain Name System’.
 When a domain is typed into a web browser, it’s converted to an IP address which then takes you to the right server.
 DNS is complicated and best handled by your web designer or hosting company.

 This is what people type into their web browser to get to your site, such as www.mycompany.co.uk.

 The process of selling products online, using a website to display your products and a system that takes payment and generates the orders for you to process.

 Expression Engine (also know as EE) is a content management system for blogs and websites.
 It is a very flexible system and can handle community websites that have lots of contributors.
 An Expression Engine install can also run more than website from one control panel, so it’s great if you want to have multiple sites.

 ‘File Transfer Protocol’.
 This is a method of uploading files to a web hosting account.
 FTP programs include Filezilla (Mac/PC) and Transmit (Mac).

 Your web hosting is where your website actually lives.
 This is usually a powerful server located in somewhere like London Docklands that has a very fast internet connection.
 We offer green web hosting for your website and emails.